aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 ### Redmine Method

-Redmine is a software project management tool with issue tracking, wikis, documents and organizing around projects and subjects built in.
+Redmine is a software project management tool with issue tracking, wikis, documents and organizing around projects and subjects built-in.
 The University of Hawaii has been using this method for organizing their ACI plans.
 Individual projects can be created for the various research projects and the wiki can be used to capture the requirements and other items.
 Tasks can be broken down into project issues and organized into particular milestones.
-One of the advantages of Redmine is that it has user, role based access so a researcher can be given access to the project to view progress (if they desire).
+One of the advantages of Redmine is that it has user, role-based access so a researcher can be given access to the project to view progress (if they desire).
 Time tracking is also supported, which is useful for seeing time invested on a project or necessary for chargeback to grants or billing in some cases.